dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-visual-configurations.md

 ![](resources/images/image112.jpg){ width=25%}

 - Text: When is linked to an option set can be rendered as horizontal/vertical radio buttons or horizontal/vertical checkboxes.
+The option set must be configured with value type "Text", any other value type will be displayed as a drop-down list.

 ![](resources/images/image110.jpg){ width=25%}